Clarke returns, leads Butler over Temple

-Temple, however, answered back with a 18-5 rally to tie the contest at 56, as Rahlir Hollis-Jefferson capped the surge with a 3-point play with just over eight minutes left.
+Temple, however, answered back with an 18-5 rally to tie the contest at 56, as Rahlir Hollis-Jefferson capped the surge with a three-point play with just over eight minutes left.

 Ultimately, though, Butler and Clarke shut down the visitors over the final seven-plus minutes, as the senior was in on three critical assists - a Marshall dunk and two Dunham treys - which turned the tie game into a 64-58 edge, and eventually capped off a 15-4 run which grew the lead to 71-60 with just over four minutes remaining.

 "I thought their defense was very good (late), but I also think we quick-shot a couple of times.
 We didn't take care of the ball like we needed to," Temple head coach Fran Dunphy said.

 The Bulldogs played keep-away over the final minute, while Clarke finished the action going 6-of-6 from the charity stripe to close out the game.